 What Does a Creative Director Do?

 If you want to become a creative director, you need to know what goes into the creative director position.
 The creative director job description varies.
-Creative director responsibilities typically include being in charge of all creative projects and any work assigned to the creative department.
+Creative director responsibilities typically include being in charge of all creative projects and any work assigned to the creative team.
 While creative directors certainly need strong design skills, this role primarily focuses on leadership.
 It is crucial to possess so much more than design skills and a good eye, when your job description requires a strong managerial foundation.
 The creative director’s responsibilities include managing other creative members, so strong leadership skills are necessary.

 Although it varies depending on what company you work for, a CD job description typically includes: